syberia101/pydata_2023/README.md

 To run this code, you need to have poetry installed https://python-poetry.org/docs/#installation

-You also need to have the ontology DINDO downloaded https://github.com/labda/DINTO/tree/master/DINTO1.2
+You also need to have the ontology DINTO downloaded https://github.com/labda/DINTO/tree/master/DINTO1.2